 - Learner’s permits do not work in place of these licenses.

-Helmet laws in Florida
+Helmet laws in Florida for mopeds

 You can expect tighter motorcycle helmet laws compared to mopeds because of the heightened danger of riding on high-speed freeways.
 But when saddling up a moped, riders do have helmet requirements to keep in mind: